 - You can repeat this a few times.

-These stretches are helpful to those people who ride stationary bikes at the gym as well as those who prefer outdoor cycling.
+The above stretches are helpful to those people who ride stationary bikes at the gym as well as those who prefer outdoor cycling.
 D’Adamo says that there is no difference, as you’re undergoing the same movement.

+If you’re a cyclist, try the above stretches several times a week.
+You may feel better on and off the bike.
 Another popular activity in which the hip rotator muscles play an important role is running: “Running and biking are similar because both keep the hip in a straight line, never opening your hip up,” says D’Adamo.

 Since the muscles are used in a similar fashion, the injuries caused by biking and running tend to be the same.
-So runners will benefit from these stretches too!
+So runners will benefit from these stretches, too.